tgs/extractframes/doc/source/invocation.rst

    :samp:`extract.py --take 10-20 infile.avi out%d.jpg`, then you would get
    :file:`out0.jpg` through :file:`out10.jpg` (eleven frames).
 This is not particularly efficient, see :ref:`this discussion <correct-not-fast>`.

+.. option:: --take-times <BEGIN-END>

+   After extracting all the frames from the input, take only the frames that fall between BEGIN and END seconds from the start of the video.
+   The video is assumed to be at 29.97 frames per second for this calculation.
+For example, if you said :samp:`extract.py --take-times 0-15.5 infile.avi out%d.jpg`, then you would get :file:`out0.jpg` through :file:`out464.jpg` (465 frames).
+If you're counting frames, you should know that the American standard frame rate is actually not 29.97 but :math:`30 * \frac{1000}{1001} \approx 29.970029970` frames per second.
+This is only important if you have many thousands of frames.

 .. option:: --stretch-to <FRAMES>, --squish-to <FRAMES>

    Change how many frames there will be in the output, by stretching or squishing time---that is, by changing the frame rate.
 If your input has 100 frames and you say `--stretch-to 200`, then the output will have two copies of each frame.
-This option is applied *after* :option:`--take`, so :program:`extract.py` will *first* take the frames that you select, and *then* stretch or squish those frames to fill the output requirement.
+This option is applied *after* :option:`--take` or :option:`--take-times`, so :program:`extract.py` will *first* take the frames that you select, and *then* stretch or squish those frames to fill the output requirement.